pchlada/judo-near-me/usa/judo-clubs-san-jose.md

 <div class="club-description-container">
   <div class="club-description" itemprop="description">
-Nakano Judo Academy is a premier martial arts dojo located in 2072 El Camino Real, Santa Clara, CA 95050.
+Nakano Judo Academy is a premier traditional judo dojo located in 2072 El Camino Real, Santa Clara, CA 95050.
 With a rating of 4.9 stars based on 71 reviews, it is highly regarded in the local martial arts community.
-Nakano Judo Academy offers comprehensive judo programs focused on training methodology and ground fighting for all skill levels, from beginners to advanced practitioners.
+Nakano Judo Academy offers comprehensive judo programs focused on training methodology and certified instructors for all skill levels, from beginners to advanced practitioners.
   </div>
 </div>